emmaneugene/CS102-social-magnet/docs/design_considerations.md

 #### Models

-When designing our models, we initially represented all relationships.
+When designing our models, we initially captured all relationships.

 ```java
 public class User {